-Security of the exchange funds is paramount to all other aspects of an exchange.
-Many property owners are not aware that, with the exception of minimal regulations in the state of Nevada, qualified intermediary companies are not overseen by the federal government or any national regulatory entities!
-The bottom line is that you have to determine whether the company selected can provide sufficient protection and financial security, in writing, before proceeding with any 1031 exchange.
+Security of the exchange proceeds is paramount to all other aspects of a successful 1031 exchange.
+Some taxpayers are not aware that with the exception of state level consumer protection regulations for qualified intermediary (QI) companies in handful of states (currently California, Colorado, Connecticut, Idaho, Maine, Nevada, Oregon, Virginia and Washington), QI companies are not overseen by the federal government or any national regulatory entities.
+The bottom line is that a taxpayer has to determine whether the QI company they have selected can provide sufficient protection and financial security before proceeding with any 1031 exchange.

 QUESTIONS TO ASK AN INTERMEDIARY

-- Where will the exchange funds be held?
-(If held in a bank, are you aware that FDIC coverage is only for $250,000 per account?
+- What bank or financial institution will be holding the QI’s exchange proceeds?
+(If held in a bank, is the taxpayer aware that FDIC coverage is limited only to certain coverage amounts?)

-- In what type of account are the funds invested?
+- In what type of bank or financial account are the exchange funds invested?

-- Are separate accounts set up for each client?
+- Are separate accounts set up for each taxpayer?

-- What are the requirements for the withdrawal of any exchange proceeds?
-(Is the intermediary authorized to move funds without the taxpayer’s written approval?)
+- What are the requirements for the withdrawal and movement of the exchange proceeds?
+(Can the QI move exchange funds without the taxpayer’s authorization?)

-- Can a written 3rd Party Guaranty be provided to all taxpayers?
-(Is this backed by a recognizable entity with an established track record and sufficient assets to cover a potential loss of exchange proceeds?)
+- Does the QI offer a written “3rd Party Guaranty” to taxpayers?
+(What entity backs this guaranty?
+How long has this entity been in business and do they an established track record and sufficient assets to cover a potential loss of exchange proceeds?)